- Viber / Whats App: +977 98510 95 800

 Himalayan is the highest mountain and considered as ‘freshwater reserves’ in the form of glacier, ice and snow which face extensive effects of climate change.
 Tallest mountains of the worlds are some of the most majestic and beautiful things that one can be blessed enough to witness in their lifetime.
 Mountains are a very beautiful and physical dream of the land.
 Nepal has 8 out of 10 highest peaks in the world including Mt.
 Everest.

 called “Sagarmatha” in Nepali or Chomolungma in Tibetan.
-Mt Everest got its name after survey by the land Surveyor General ’Sir George Everest’ that first tried to locate the exact position of the peak.
+Mt Everest got its name after a survey by the Land Surveyor General ’Sir George Everest’ that first tried to locate the exact position of the peak.
 Tenzing Norgay Sherpa and Edmund Hillary became the first ever people on earth to climb Mount Everest in May 1953.

 Mount Makalu is the fifth highest mountain on the earth, with an elevation of 8463 meters.
 Mount Makalu has very sharp edges and steep pitches, making it quite tough to climb.
 Makalu is an isolated peak whose shape is a four-sided pyramid.
-Lionel Terray and Jean Couzy succeesful climbed this peak in 1955, as first people on the earth to climb it.
+Lionel Terray and Jean Couzy successful climbed this peak in 1955, as first people on the earth to climb it.

-Nanga Parbat is the world’s ninth tallest mountain of the world.
-It is located on southern side of Indus River in Gilgit Baltistan, Pakistan.
+Nanga Parbat is the world’s ninth tallest mountain in the world.
+It is located on south side of Indus River in Gilgit Baltistan, Pakistan.
 Nanga Parbat means “Naked Mountain”.
 The elevation of this Peak is 8125 meters.
 It is also known as the Killer Mountain because lots of climbers died in the first half of the twentieth century.
 Hermann Bahl from Australia was the first one to ever climb Nanga Parbat in 1953.

-Mount Annapurna is tenth highest mountain of the earth, located in central Nepal with an elevation of 8091 meters.
+Mount Annapurna is a tenth highest mountain of the earth, located in central Nepal with an elevation of 8091 meters.
 Annapurna is a Sanskrit name which refers as Goddess of the Harvests.
 This Annapurna peak which is the world’s most dangerous to climb.
 Annapurna conservation area is first and largest conservation area of Nepal with 7,629 sq. km.
 M. Herzog and L.Lachenal from France reaches on this mountain on 3 June 1950 as the first climber.